Write a score to a LilyPond format (.ly) text file for later use by

 label strings at beginning of tab staff.

-for force on or off completely.- endbar
+NULL(default) for non-standard tunings only,TRUEorFALSEfor force on or off completely.- endbar

 character, the global end bar.